Skip to content

 But the world it was designed for — one where most people would perform structured, repetitive cognitive or physical tasks under hierarchical supervision — has been dissolving for thirty years and is now being automated at a speed that makes the transition visceral rather than theoretical.

 The Academy is the first stage of the Superhuman education model.
-Its principle is simple, and we will state it as strongly as the evidence warrants: if learning does not feel like play, the method is wrong — not the learner.
+Its principle is simple, and the evidence warrants stating it strongly: if learning does not feel like play, the method is wrong — not the learner.

 Follow energy, not obligation.
 If you are forcing yourself through material, stop.
 Find a different entry point, a different teacher, a different medium.
 The same subject can feel like drudgery or fascination depending on how you encounter it.
 Your boredom is diagnostic information about the method, not the material.